legendarycode3/mastering-javaScript-course/README.md

 	Types of Automated Testing </br>
 	JavaScript test automation is applied across different levels of testing: </br>
-	1. Unit Testing: Involves testing individual components or smallest pieces of code, such
+	1. Unit Testing: Involves testing individual components or smallest pieces of code, such as functions, in isolation.
+This is the foundation of the testing pyramid. </br>

 	NOTE:   To create an “Automated test”, we just goona test some code to test this function. <br/>